dyakutkin/therapy/README.md

 - Can be managed by non-programmers if it's necessary;
 - It fits a concept of expressions override/extension nicely.

-The other big thing is that there isn't any kind of DBMS or other dedicated data store, as it seems that it will only take some additional time to add it and won't really benefit in the context of the task in any way.
+The other big thing is that there isn't any kind of DBMS or other dedicated data store, as it seems that it will only take some additional time to properly add it here and won't really benefit in the context of the task in any way.
 Substitution expressions data is stored in `./app/dump.json`, and can be tweaked there as well (just don't forget to restart the server).

 Obviously, in a real life scenario it should be stored in a dedicated data store.